FREQUENTLY ASKED QUESTIONS

 Once a system is configured to communicate with the ORCID registry via the ORCID API, queries can be run on any of the data contained within affiliated ORCID records, depending on what data you're hoping to collect.
 Note that institutions must ask individuals to connect with their ORCID iD records, and individuals must set their ORCID record permissions to "public" or "trusted party" for data to be collected.
 ORCID member organizations have access to on-demand reporting through the ORCID Member Portal.

 Webhooks can be used in order for local systems to receive notifications any time data on an ORCID record is updated or changed, which makes it easier to keep data in sync.
 Learn how to register webhooks.

 No. Individuals must register for their own ORCID iD and opt-in to sharing their ORCID iD record data.
 Institutions no longer have the ability to batch-create iDs for individuals.
 It is strongly recommended to not create or submit ORCID iD data on behalf of another person.
 Learn more.

-The individual researcher has full control over the privacy of their ORCID iD record.
-Learn more.
+The individual researcher has full control over the visibility of the data in their ORCID record, and the privacy of their ORCID iD record.
+Learn more about ORCID trust.

 ORCID records can contain biographical information, employment and education history and other affiliations, funding received, works, peer review activity, and research resources used.
 See more details about the types of data in ORCID records.